Information for prospective students from abroad

 Offices & Banks

-You have arrived and want to start your studies.
-Now you have to go to some offices and authorities.
-A bank account might also be important, depending on where you come from.
-After arriving in Germany, students should take care of the following things:
+After your arrival in Germany, you will also have to go to offices and authorities.
+A German bank account may also be important, depending on where you come from.
+You can find the most important points here:

 -

-After moving into your new flat, you have two weeks to officially register at your new place of residence (e.g. at the Freising Citizens' Registration Office or, for Triesdorf, at the Weidenbach Residents' Registration Office).
-It is not possible to register at the address of a hostel or hotel; the authorities require at least a contract for a few months for interim rent.
-In addition, students from abroad must present a valid identity document and a certificate of move-in ("Wohnungsgeberbescheinigung").
+After moving into your new home, you have two weeks to officially register at your new place of residence (e.g. at the Freising Citizens' Registration Office or in Triesdorf at the Weidenbach Residents' Registration Office).
+You will need your identity card or passport and a certificate of moving in ("Wohnungsgeberbescheinigung").

-If you move back abroad, you will need a certificate from your landlord confirming that you have moved out in order to deregister at the Residents' Registration Office.
+If you are moving abroad, you will need a certificate from your landlord confirming that you have moved out in order to deregister at the Residents' Registration Office.

 -

-If you do not come from an EU or EEA country, you must apply for a residence permit at the Foreigners' Office (e.g. Foreigners' Office Freising, Foreigners' Office District of Ansbach).
-This is only possible after you have registered your place of residence.
-It takes several weeks for the residence permit to be issued.
-Therefore, apply for it in good time before the visa expires or before the end of the visa-free stay.
+If you are not from an EU or EEA country, you must apply for a residence permit at the Foreigners' Registration Office (e.g. Freising Foreigners' Registration Office, Ansbach District Foreigners' Registration Office).
+This is only possible once you have registered your place of residence.
+It takes several weeks to issue the residence permit.
+Therefore, apply for it in good time beforeyour visa expires or before the end of your visa-free stay.

-When you apply, you must prove that you have health insurance and sufficient financial means.
-Here we have compiled information on the proof of financial means.
+When applying, you must prove that you have health insurance and sufficient financial means, among other things.
+We have compiled information on proof of financial means for you here.

 -

 A German bank account makes sense for students whose home country does not participate in the SEPA scheme for cross-border transfers and direct debits.
 Regular payments, for example for rent or electricity, are often debited directly from the bank account in Germany by direct debit.
-Smaller expenses are usually paid in cash or by card, contactless payment is also possible.
-The use of credit cards is less common; here you should ask in good time whether they are accepted.
+Smaller expenses are usually paid by cash or EC card, and contactless payments are also possible.
+The use of credit cards is less common; you should enquire in good time whether these are accepted.

 Bank accounts for students are often free of charge and usually include a debit card.
-It would be important to know at which ATMs you can withdraw money for free - this is not the case at all ATMs.
+It is important to know at which ATMs you can withdraw money free of charge - this is not the case at all machines.

-To open a bank account, you need an identity document, a registration certificate and a tax identification number (IdNr).
-You will receive the latter two by post when you register your residence.
-If the identification number does not arrive in time, it is best to ask whether it is possible to submit it later.
+To open a bank account, you will need an identity document, a registration certificate and a tax identification number (IdNr).
+You will receive the latter two by post when you register your place of residence or afterwards.
+If you have to wait for the identification number, it is best to ask whether it is possible to submit it later.
 As a student, you must also submit a certificate of enrolment.